-- Each client is assigned to a supports coordinator (SC), who works on behalf of the client to find and arrange services as appropriate based on the client’s needs.
+- Each participant is assigned to a supports coordinator (SC), who works on behalf of the participant to find and arrange services as appropriate based on the participant’s needs.

 - Your SC will connect you with services like job training, employment, transportation, and therapy services.

-- You’ll meet with your SC in person at least once a year.
+- You’ll meet with your SC in person at least twice a year.

 How do you enroll?